YashMishra0101/Interview-Preparation/readme.md

 1. **Interview Questions**: A comprehensive list of questions with detailed answers to strengthen your preparation.
 2. **Practice Section**: A dedicated space to practice related concepts and code hands-on.
    - 📝 _Note_: The pre-existing code reflects my personal practice.
-Feel free to modify it, break it, and rebuild it—your repo, your rules! 😎
+Feel free to modify it, break it, and rebuild it—your repo, your rules 😎
 3. **Concepts**: Proper explanations of important concepts, making even complex topics easier to understand.

 ⚠️ _Disclaimer_: You may find some grammatical or spelling mistakes.
-But hey, coding is more important, right? 😜 So, ignore those slip-ups and focus on what truly matters—your code!
+But hey, coding is more important, right? 😜 So, ignore those slip-ups and focus on what truly matters—your code.

 ## 📝 How to Contribute

-Contributions are always welcome! 🤝
+Contributions are always welcome 🤝
 If you'd like to add new interview questions, improve explanations, or share practice examples, follow these steps:

 1. **Fork this repository.**